Shark

 Headington Quarry Post Office

-The consultation period has now ended, and the post office will close.
-Headington Post Office on London Road will be improved to cater for the extra customers, with an additional counter being installed and increased opening hours.
-The same services will continue, with the addition of motor vehicle licence facilities and the exclusion of lottery.
+Following a consultation in 2003, it was decided that Headington Quarry Post office would close.
+Headington Post Office on London Road was to be improved to cater for the extra customers, with an additional counter being installed and increased opening hours.
+The same services would continue, with the addition of motor vehicle licence facilities and the exclusion of lottery.

 New Park & Ride to Churchill

-A new Park & Ride service now runs from Thornhill Park & Ride to the Nuffield Orthopaedic Centre in Windmill Road, and then through the hospital site to the Churchill Hospital.
-Staff are to be banned from parking at the Churchill if they live near the M40 and are thus able to use this service; but some have threatened to resign.
+A new Park & Ride service started in 2003 from the Thornhill Park & Ride to the Nuffield Orthopaedic Centre in Windmill Road, and then through the hospital site to the Churchill Hospital.
+Staff were then banned from parking at the Churchill if they lived near the M40 and were thus able to use this service; but some threatened to resign.

 Bazaar opened by Paxman